eslint/rfcs/designs/2025-define-plugin/README.md

 - `name`: per [configuration naming conventions](https://eslint.org/docs/latest/use/configure/configuration-files#configuration-naming-conventions)
 - `plugins`: an object keying `meta.name` to the plugin object
-- `rules`: setting severities for rules whose `meta.docs?.recommended` is one of the following values:
+- `rules`: severities/options for rules whose `meta.docs?.recommended` is truthy
-  - `true`: set to `"error"`
-  - any valid rule severity/options: that severity/options

 For example, given this plugin with two rules: